 One thing to keep in mind is that this foam roller doesn’t collapse, so it’s a bit bulky for traveling.

-Additionally, as with any other foam roller, avoid rolling directly over small joints such as your knees or elbows.
+Additionally, as with any other foam roller, avoid rolling directly over any joints, such as your knees or elbows.
 You should also avoid rolling over your hips.

 Best budget-friendly foam roller